HeathBanner/BookShare/README.md

 ## This application is still under construction

-We hope to be able to finish this by the end of February so we may beta testing.
+We hope to be able to finish this by the end of February so we may begin beta testing.

 ## Contact

-If you wish to contact us, you may email me at heathbanner@outlook.com
+If you wish to contact us, you may email us at heathbanner@outlook.com